Investigators defend Toshiba report, say stonewalled by Japan official

-TOKYO, June 24 (Reuters) - The investigators who revealed Toshiba Corp (6502.T) colluded with Japan's trade ministry to pressure foreign shareholders defended the integrity of their inquiry, pushing back against government criticism it was one-sided.
+TOKYO (Reuters) -The investigators who revealed Toshiba Corp colluded with Japan’s trade ministry to pressure foreign shareholders defended the integrity of their inquiry, pushing back against government criticism it was one-sided.

 Takao Nakamura, one of the three lawyers who conducted the shareholder-commissioned investigation that exposed the corporate governance scandal at Toshiba, said the three did their best to include the viewpoint of a key figure in the saga even after they were stonewalled by a ministry official.